Tsukiyonocm/Reading-List/README.md

 15. <b>Star Wars: The High Republic - Out of the Shadows</b> by Justina Ireland (9-4-23) - This was a convenient next book as it utilized the characters from the previous story I had just finished.
 That said, this was a normal novel in the series and not a shorter story of kids.
 The story takes place with Vernestra and Imri being syphoned from the frontlines and being sent to do what amounts to a stand around and see roll on a survey vessel of an area.
 Mixing in a few more characters with Jordanna and Syl, rounding out the none jedi and leading the story on its course.
 Overall was quite good and enjoyable.
 From this point on I am also going to try to read this series in order, even if that means I got to spend full price for the books!

+16. <b>The Hollow Ones</b> by Chuck Hogan and Guillermo Del Toro (9-27-23) - I really wasnt expecting much from this book.
+I largely read it because I enjoyed The Strain which was written by the same authors, plus I like Del Toros works in general.
+This is a largely supernatural story like the other which is a slow burn.
+Tells the story from a couple of perspectives over history and the primary story is from perspective of Odessa Lockwood.
+She is an FBI agent who gets wrapped up in all this after having to shoot her partner at a crime scene.
+The Blackwood character reminds me a lot of Van Helsing a bit, but overall, this was a pretty interesting story and something I will for sure watch for the sequel to come out.

 ### Currently Reading

 1. Brain Rules by John Medina
-2. The Hollow Ones by Guillermo del Toro and Chuck Hogan
+2. Exile by R.A.
+Salvatore

-### Current Book Completed Count as of 9/5/23
+### Current Book Completed Count as of 9/28/23

-Non-fiction - 8\
+Non-fiction - 9\
-Fiction - 15
+Fiction - 16